 Best pizza in Encinitas.
 I said it.
 Neopolitan-style pizza plus fresh, daily specials and reasonable prices.
 This place is teeny tiny with a great outdoor patio.
 No reservations, so come early or be prepared to wait.
 Super friendly staff that accommodates even the unruliest of three year-olds.

 Mexican cuisine inspired by my one true love, Baja California.
 They had me at amazing margaritas and fresh vegetables - but meat and fish-eaters will be equally happy here.
 Plus, this restaurant supports local businesses from farms to their handmade tableware, which we love.
 On the pricey end, with loud music.
-Good for a date night.
+Good for a date night in downtown Encinitas.

 Organic Thai food for lunch and dinner - and I would eat here every day if I could.
 Amazing vegan and vegetarian options, with my favorite (local) Duck Foot beer on tap and a casual atmosphere.
 Good prices and family friendly, although sometimes a longish wait for food (made-from-scratch takes time).
 Bring some crayons for the kids.

-Super fresh sushi rolls based on local surf spots, cold Sake and draft beer.
+Super fresh sushi rolls based on local Leucadia surf spots, cold Sake and draft beer.
 If you don't order the garlic Edamame you're missing out.
-This spot is tiny, but I heard they take reservations now.
+This spot is tiny, but since COVID, they've been taking reservations.

 Casual vegan restaurant in downtown Encinitas open for lunch and dinner and offering pizzas, burgers and bowls.
 Kids eat free!
 Just ask.
 Has a truly crunchy feeling with kind people and a beautiful living plant wall.
 One of my favorite places to relax.